lablup/backend.ai-docs-webui/docs/import_run/import_run.rst

 Importing GitLab Repositories
 -----------------------------

-From 22.03, Backend.AI supports importing from GitLab.
+From 22.03, GPU Platform supports importing from GitLab.
 It's almost the same as :ref:`Importing GitHub Repositories<importing-github-repositories>`, but you need to explicitly set the branch name to import.